 - Website: http://www.martinjennings.com

-Martin Jennings makes portrait sculptures and statues in bronze, often incorporating carved stone inscriptions into the work.
+Martin Jennings makes public statues in bronze, often incorporating carved stone inscriptions into the work.

 Martin Jennings lives and works in Oxford.